ToxicEnvelope/TodoApp-BackEnd/README.md

 # TodoApp-BackEnd

-This repository contains a test RESTful API Server of a ToDo Application + SQLite managed by SQLAlchmey.
+This repository contains a test RESTful API Server + SQLite Database managed via SQLAlchmey ORM.
+The repository focuses on a `ToDo List` Application backend.

 ---
 #### `How To Use?`